 - 3. NOI information.
 A complete NOI must contain the following information. - a.
 Facility, applicant, owner and operator information. - b.
-A statement addressing alternatives to the direct discharge of waste snow, including efforts to avoid the discharge through upland disposal and storage. - c.
-A map showing the location of the discharge point(s), the mean low water depth, and Global Positioning System (GPS) reference data if available. - d.
+A statement addressing alternatives to the direct discharge of waste snow, including efforts to avoid the discharge through upland disposal and storage at a site that is not located wholly or partially within a significant sand and gravel aquifer. - c.
+A map showing the location of the discharge location(s) and Global Positioning System (GPS) reference data, if available. - d.
 A description of the area(s) from which snow will be collected for discharge, including an estimate of square feet and/or linear miles of surfaces within the collection area(s). - e.
-Color photographs of the proposed discharge point(s) that are representative of conditions at high and low tide. - f.
+Color photographs of the proposed discharge locations(s) that are representative of conditions at the disposal site(s). - f.
 A description of snow and ice treatments used within the collection area(s). - g.
 A description of the litter removal program or screening methods used to satisfy the best management practices established in the General Permit. - h.
 Evidence of title, right or interest (TRI) pursuant to 06-096 CMR 2(11)(D) in all property from which the discharge(s) will occur. - i.
 A list of abutters to whom public notice was provided. - j.
 For corporations, a Certificate of Good Standing or a statement signed by a corporate officer affirming that the corporation is in good standing. - k.
 The signature of an authorized person in accordance with Applications for Waste Discharge Licenses, 06-096 CMR 521(5) (effective January 12, 2001).